jacquesmatcgithub/myMovies/design_documents/time_log.md

 03/11/2018 | 9.0 | Working on moving my project to AWS for checkpiont 3.
 03/12/2018 | 2.0 | Started watching the week 9 videos.
 Worked on the week 8 excercise.
 03/14/2018 | 5.0 | Worked on the week 8 excercise.
 I had a lot of issues getting logging to work.
 I had my "logger.file.name" set to "edu.matc" instead of "gov.noaa".
 I also ran into issues because last week I changed my mySQL password, but I did not update any of my "hibernate.cfg.xml" files.
+03/15/2018 | 4.0 | Worked on my week 8 exercise 2 & 3 & submitted them to Paula for review.
+Worked on my indie project checkpoint #3 & submitted it to Paula.
+Read some of the reading materials for week 9.